tinko26/ao/docs/api/src/ao_sys/ao_stream4ptr.h.md

 void ao_spush_acq_from(ao_spush_ptr_t * x, ao_time_t timeout, ao_time_t beginning);
 ```

+Pushes a pointer to an acquired memory block to a stream in a blocking fashion with a timeout and an optional beginning.

 ## `ao_spush_acq_forever`

 ```c
 void ao_spush_acq_forever(ao_spush_ptr_t * x);
 ```

+Pushes a pointer to an acquired memory block to a stream indefinitely in a blocking fashion.

 ## `ao_spush_acq_try`

 ```c
 void ao_spush_acq_try(ao_spush_ptr_t * x);
 ```

+Pushes a pointer to an acquired memory block to a stream in a non-blocking fashion.

 ## `ao_spush_acq_begin`
 ## `ao_spush_acq_end`